This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 NotificationChannel

-An object represents a notification channel.
+An object which represents a notification channel.

 NotificationChannel Properties